yek-org/yek-sass/README.md

 <details>
   <summary id="color-schema"><h3>Color Schema and Variable</h3></summary>

   <p>
     in this library we use variable color schema. so, that meant in yek-scss functions and mixins available to making this task easy.
   </p>

   <h4>Create Color Schema (Sass Variable system)</h4>
-  <blockquote>this feature under wirtten and not tested</blockquote>
+  <blockquote>this feature under written and not tested</blockquote>

-  <p>in this case we syncing sass variable with css variable (custom property) and this featuer just availbe to using native color function who can use with css variables<br />
+  <p>in this case we syncing sass variable with css variable (custom property) and this feature just available to using native color function who can use with css variables<br />

 to working scss variable, should assigning before `clear-root` and `set-root` mixins

   </p>

   <details>
-  <summary>Varialbe Table</summary>
+  <summary>Variable Table</summary>

   <table>
   <thead>